UBO Registry in Cyprus compliance

 2. System Compatibility Issues: Concerns have been raised about the compatibility of the current system with the process of information registration.

-3. Economic Considerations: There is a recognition that while compliance is necessary, the current system risks causing significant financial harm to individuals and companies.
+3. Economic Considerations: There is a recognition that while compliance is necessary.
+Also, the current system risks causing significant financial harm to individuals and companies.

 4. Timing: With the October deadline for information updates approaching, there is urgency to address these issues promptly.